The Vital Importance of Nonprofit Fiduciary Training

 - What things should you consider when vetting potential new board members?

-- None of these matters are particularly complicated, but they typically aren’t well communicated or routinely taught.
+While none of these matters may seem particularly complicated, they can be and typically aren’t well communicated or routinely taught.
 Or they’re presented with so much off-putting “legalese” that most board members find it easier to ignore or gloss over them and assume the best.
 With proper fiduciary training, however, you can serve safely and confidently within a legal system that is already in place to protect you, your organization and the mission you serve.

 Do the Good Work